 Keep reading to learn more.

 Student Finance England (SFE) is the official student loan company that is responsible for providing your student loans.
-If you'd like support with living costs while you're at univeirty, you'll need a Maintenance Loan.
+If you'd like support with living costs while you're at university, you'll need a Maintenance Loan.

-For the 2024-2025 academic year, Maintenance Loans in the UK can range from £5,716 to £10,227, with the maximum maintenance loan being for students living away from home but outside London.
+For the 2025-2026 academic year, Maintenance Loans in the UK can range from £3,907 to £13,762.

 If you’re looking for financial support during your academic journey, there are two types of loans available: